• Skip to primary navigation

 SASB standards

 The Sustainability Accounting Standards Board (SASB) was first launched in the US in 2011 with the aim to bring sustainability into accounting and business.
-In 2022, the organization integrated with IFRS Foundation to create the International Sustainability Standards Board, as it’s now known.
+In 2022, the organisation integrated with IFRS Foundation to create the International Sustainability Standards Board, as it’s now known.

 The board includes ESG disclosures that are relevant to financial performance in 77 different industries.
 The primary factor for this approach is to enable companies and businesses to effectively communicate with investors and stakeholders on both financial and ESG matters.